IBM/FoodTrackerBackend/StencilFrontend.md

 let path = "\(self.rootPath)/\(meal.name).jpg"
 fileManager.createFile(atPath: path, contents: meal.photo)
 ```
 This will create a file with the name of your meal and a .jpg extension inside the public directory of your server.
 If the file already exists it will overwrite it with a new picture.
-You can test this by re-running the FoodServer with your changes and adding a meal - the photo should appear in the "public" directory you just created.
+You can test this by re-running the FoodServer with your changes and adding a meal - the photo should appear in the `public` directory you just created.

 5. Your `storeHandler` function should now look as follows:
 ```swift